 Air, space pioneers to be enshrined in Aviation Hall of Fame

-DAYTON, Ohio - Four air and space pioneers will be enshrined in the National Aviation Hall of Fame in Ohio in a ceremony this fall in Texas.
+Four air and space pioneers will be enshrined in the National Aviation Hall of Fame in Ohio in a ceremony this fall in Texas.
+The Class of 2017 will include Capt.

 Comments